-- 1. Open the IDERA SQL Inventory Manager setup, click Proceed. - 2.
+- 1. On the IDERA SQL Inventory Manager Setup window, click Next to continue with the installation.
+You can optionally generate a script for generating the SQL Inventory Manager Repository database. - 2.
+You must verify that the Firewall allows TCP (Transmission Control Protocol) traffic through The ports you want to use.
+By default, IDERA SQL Inventory Manager uses ports 9275 and 9291 for the Collection and Web Application services respectively. - To see or edit the default ports SQL Inventory Manager uses click view the list of required ports. - 3.
 Read the License Agreement.
-If you agree select I accept the Terms and Conditions and click Next to continue. - 3.
-Select Remote and provide a Dashboard URL using the format http://<location of IDERA Dashboard>:9292.
-PORT 9292 is the port for REST services. - 4.
-Enter the administrator credentials for accessing the remote IDERA Dashboard installation. - 5.
-Click Next.
+If you agree, click I accept the Terms and Conditions and then click Next. - 4.
+If you want to change SQL Inventory Manager default installation path, click Browse. - 5.
+Set a display name for SQL Inventory Manager. - 6.
+Select Use remote IDERA Dashboard installation and provide a Dashboard URL using the format http:// <location of IDERA Dashboard>:9292.
+PORT 9292 is the port for REST services. - 7.
+Enter the administrator credentials for accessing the remote IDERA Dashboard installation.

+8. Click Next.